PART 19: DANCE DANCE REDUX

 “But there’s also her unique perspective on time,” Frank protested.
 “She sees things differently.
 Plus, something bad happened in her past.”
 Luci looked at him expectantly.
 “It’s not my place to go into detail.”
 Detail that had been filtered through his younger self.
 Were his memories even accurate?

 “Uh huh.”
 Luci put her hands on her hips.
 “Fine.
-Then I’m not only staying now, I’m going back with you both.”
+Then I’m not only staying now, I’m going back in time with you both.”

 Frank stared.
 “What?”
 Yet again, Luci was surprising him.

-“Even setting aside how Carrie’s been manipulating you, I suspect neither of you have much of a plan as far as your trip to the dance goes.
+“Even setting aside how Carrie’s been manipulating you, based on past experience?
+I suspect neither of you have much of a plan as far as a trip to the dance goes.
 You could end up getting yourselves into even worse trouble.
 I figure someone has to be around to talk sense.”

 Frank shook his head.
 “The dance is a familiar environment.
 And since I still believe that we can’t change the past, we can’t get into any more trouble than we’re in already.”